 When self love comes calling?
 Answer, even if you don’t speak the same language.
 You’ll get to know who’s on the other end of the line eventually, and you may even invite them to stay awhile.

-Did you really think fear, hate, and loathing
+Did you really think only fear and grief

 As Omid Safi wrote, “Love will have the victory

 If you are experiencing suicidal thoughts, feel stuck in a dark place, or are supporting someone who is struggling, help is available:

 National Suicide Prevention Hotline: 1-800-273-8255